mrprfrm/informatorium/Contest/Count Total Number of Colored Cells.md

 ## Intuitive Solution

 First, let's simulate the process of coloring the cells in the grid.
 We'll define an array that keeps track of the number of cells colored at each minute.
 At each step, we only need to color one new layer above the previous one.
-The new layer consists of `2 * (i + 1)` cells from two sides and `2 * (i - 1)` cells from the other two sides, where `i` is the current minute index.
+The new layer consists of `2 \times (i + 1)` cells from two sides and `2 \times (i - 1)` cells from the other two sides, where `i` is the current minute index.

 ```python
 class Solution: